flame-engine/flame/doc/components.md

 ```

 ### RectangleComponent
-A `RectangleComponent` can be created in two ways, depending on if it is a square or not.
+A `RectangleComponent` can be created in two ways, depending on if it's a square or not.
 To create a `RectangleComponent` that is 300 in width and 200 in height you can do the following:

 Example: